Sharon1106/sharon1106/README.md

 ### Hello There!
 I'm Sharon.
-I'm a full-stack web developer.
+Lover of nature and tech.
-- 🌱 Currently exploring front-end opportunities.
+- 🌱 Currently exploring web development opportunities.
 - 📫 How to reach me: <oajacasharonr@gmail.com> | [in/sharon-o](https://www.linkedin.com/in/sharon-o/)